axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng.conf.5.md

-The {{% param "product.ose" %}} application is a flexible and highly scalable system logging application.
-Typically, {{% param "product.ose" %}} is used to manage log messages and implement centralized logging, where the aim is to collect the log messages of several devices on a single, central log server.
-The different devices - called {{% param "product.syslog-ng" %}} clients - all run {{% param "product.ose" %}}, and collect the log messages from the various applications, files, and other sources.
-The clients send all important log messages to the remote {{% param "product.ose" %}} server, where the server sorts and stores them.
+The {{% param "product.abbrev" %}} application is a flexible and highly scalable system logging application.
+Typically, {{% param "product.abbrev" %}} is used to manage log messages and implement centralized logging, where the aim is to collect the log messages of several devices on a single, central log server.
+The different devices - called {{% param "product.syslog-ng" %}} clients - all run {{% param "product.abbrev" %}}, and collect the log messages from the various applications, files, and other sources.
+The clients send all important log messages to the remote {{% param "product.abbrev" %}} server, where the server sorts and stores them.

 <span id="idm45287286179568"></span>

-## Basic concepts of {{% param "product.ose" %}}
+## Basic concepts of {{% param "product.abbrev" %}}

-The {{% param "product.ose" %}} application reads incoming messages and forwards them to the selected destinations.
-The {{% param "product.ose" %}} application can receive messages from files, remote hosts, and other sources.
+The {{% param "product.abbrev" %}} application reads incoming messages and forwards them to the selected destinations.
+The {{% param "product.abbrev" %}} application can receive messages from files, remote hosts, and other sources.

 <span id="idm45287286176944"></span>

-Log messages enter {{% param "product.ose" %}} in one of the defined sources, and are sent to one or more destinations.
+Log messages enter {{% param "product.abbrev" %}} in one of the defined sources, and are sent to one or more destinations.

 <span id="idm45287286175248"></span><span id="idm45287286174480"></span>

-Sources and destinations are independent objects, log paths define what {{% param "product.ose" %}} does with a message, connecting the sources to the destinations.
+Sources and destinations are independent objects, log paths define what {{% param "product.abbrev" %}} does with a message, connecting the sources to the destinations.
 A log path consists of one or more sources and one or more destinations: messages arriving from a source are sent to every destination listed in the log path.
-A log path defined in {{% param "product.ose" %}} is called a log statement.
+A log path defined in {{% param "product.abbrev" %}} is called a log statement.

 Optionally, log paths can include filters.
 Filters are rules that select only certain messages, for example, selecting only messages sent by a specific application.
-If a log path includes filters, {{% param "product.ose" %}} sends only the messages satisfying the filter rules to the destinations set in the log path.
+If a log path includes filters, {{% param "product.abbrev" %}} sends only the messages satisfying the filter rules to the destinations set in the log path.

 Other optional elements that can appear in log statements are parsers and rewriting rules.
 Parsers segment messages into different fields to help processing the messages, while rewrite rules modify the messages by adding, replacing, or removing parts of the messages.

-## Configuring {{% param "product.ose" %}}
+## Configuring {{% param "product.abbrev" %}}

 - The main body of the configuration file consists of object definitions: sources, destinations, logpaths define which log message are received and where they are sent.
 All identifiers, option names and attributes, and any other strings used in the `syslog-ng.conf` configuration file are case sensitive.
 Object definitions (also called statements) have the following syntax: